TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 ### About me

 I am an undergraduate student at Southeast University, under the supervision of Professors Ruiting Zhou and Hao Chen.
-My academic focus centers on **Artificial Intelligence and Machine Learning**, with a specialization in **Computer Vision and Multi-modal Learning**.
-Additionally, I am deeply interested in **Robotics and Accelerated Computing**.
-Outside of my academic work, I am passionate about coding and find great joy in seeing the practical outcomes of my development projects.
+My academic pursuits primarily focus on **Artificial Intelligence and Machine Learning**, with a specialization in **Computer Vision and Multi-modal Learning**.
+Additionally, I am also deeply interested in **Robotics and Accelerated Computing (e.g., mlsys, parallel computing)**.
+Beyond academics, I am passionate about coding and find great joy in seeing the practical outcomes of my development projects.